 If you are experiencing difficulties meeting your super obligations, please contact the ATO directly on 13 10 20.
 We have no authority to extend or change the legislated due date for SG payments as your SG obligation is to the ATO. -

-The simplest way for you to do this is to submit an Employer contribution nil advice form.
+The simplest way for you to do this is to submit an Employer contribution no super payment required form.